Cook County Gives FAQ

 Frequently Asked Questions

 The featured charities are the Cook County Forest Preserve Foundation and the Cook County Health Foundation.
-Employees may also designate their gift to United Way’s partner agencies or to any 501c3 nonprofit organization of their choosing.
+Employees may also designate their gift to United Way or to any 501c3 nonprofit organization of their choosing.

 Your donation multiplies when combined with others.
 As Cook County employees working together, we can create more impact than any one person in achieving a healthier, stronger community!
 In addition, your donations are deducted automatically from your paycheck.
 It's easy and efficient.

-If you work outside the network and do not receive an email directly from United Way, you can choose to create your own account on the Cook County giving site.
-The registration link is listed below:
+If you choose to set up your donation while outside the network, you can choose to create your own account on the Cook County giving site.

 Cook County Charitable Contribution Site (for self-registration)

-You will be asked to create a personal profile with your work email address, name and unique password.
-You will then be able to make your payroll pledge by selecting the payroll deduction option and following the directions.
+You will be asked to create a profile with your work email address, address and name.
 As a reminder, please only set up a new account if you work outside the Cook County network and do not receive a link directly from United Way.

 Please contact United Way’s Donor Help Desk at donorhelp@liveunitedchicago.org or 312-906-2204, if you have any questions about your pledge or account.